tikankika/COSEAQ/README.md

 ###**Phase 2**
-Design Essay, Quiz and Study questions on a specific concept, ensuring depth and clarity.
-Include plausible distractors, grading levels, and comprehensive feedback
+Design Study questions on a specific concept, ensuring depth and clarity.
+Include plausible distractors, grading levels, and comprehensive feedback.
+Step 1 to create QUIZ & ESSAY questions.
+See GitHub
-#### Commands:

       DEVISE_QUESTIONS: to create questions assessing comprehension and understanding of specific concepts, including semantic intricacies.
       DEVELOP_DISTRACTORS:  to generate plausible distractors based on common misunderstandings, aiming to challenge students to accurately differentiate between closely related concepts.